pourdamghani/pourdamghani.github.io/_publications/19SAC.md

 permalink: /publication/SAC19
 excerpt: 'We propose a new mining protocol that combines solving real-world useful problems with Hashcash.'
 date: 2019-04-08
-venue: 'ACM/SIGAPP Symposium on Applied Computing'
+venue: 'ACM/SIGAPP Symposium on Applied Computing (SAC)'
 paperurl:
 with: 'Krishnendu Chatterjee and Amir Kafshdar Goharshady'
 ---